juxor/afaq/markdown/secH3.md

 which has always been part of justifying the inhumanities of the status quo.
 Just because something is rewarded by capitalism it does not mean that it makes sense from a human or ecological perspective.
 This informs our vision of a free society and the current struggle.
-We have long argued that that capitalist methods cannot be used for socialist ends.
+We have long argued that capitalist methods cannot be used for socialist ends.
 In our battle to democratise and socialise the workplace, in our awareness of the importance of collective initiatives by the direct producers in transforming their work situation, we show that factories are not merely sites of production, but also of reproduction - the reproduction of a certain structure of social relations based on the division between those who give orders and those who take them, between those who direct and those who execute.